Edge of Pavement Drop-Off Injuries

 If you have been injured or lost a loved one because of a car accident caused by an unsafe or defective road, you have the right to attempt to hold the responsible parties accountable and to pursue full and fair compensation for your loss.

-Our Georgia road drop-off injury lawyers offer free consultations with no fee or cost unless we win a verdict or settlement in your case.
+Our personal injury lawyers offer free consultations with no fee or cost unless we win a verdict or settlement in your case.

 Contact us online or call (706) 354-4000 today to get started.

 If you have catastrophic injuries from a crash or your loved one was killed in a crash because of an edge of pavement drop-off, call us 24/7 and speak to an attorney.
-If it’s after hours or on a weekend or holiday, hit the prompt to speak to a live person and tell the receptionist you have serious injuries from a car crash and would like to speak to an attorney immediately.
-They will patch you through to one of our skilled personal injury lawyers.
+If it’s after hours or on a weekend or holiday, hit the prompt to speak to an attorney immediately.

 Unsafe Roads Hazardous to Georgia Drivers